kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

 ### Risks and Mitigations

-The primary risk stems from this KEP depending on the admin (or maintenance controller) correctly managing the node's lifecycle and the `MaintenanceInProgress` condition.
+The primary risk stems from this KEP depending on the administrator correctly managing the node's lifecycle and the `MaintenanceInProgress` condition.
 If that responsibility isn't met, the following can go wrong:

 - **Replacing a healthy Pod.** If `MaintenanceInProgress=True` is set while the node and its kubelet are actually fine (e.g., a bad script, or a